Skip to main content

 Advanced settings

-Toggle which columns appear in the results table:
+Toggle which columns appear in the results table and drag to reorder.
+Available columns:

 • Document ID